 This ketone is a trendsetter, paving the way for our bodies to use a more efficient energy alternative when we restrict carbs and/or calories.
 However, this isn’t all that acetoacetate and its other ketone counterparts have to offer.

-In this article, we will take a closer look at acetoacetate and its importance for ketosis and the ketogenic diet.
-Let’s begin by exploring the role that our featured ketone plays in our bodies.
+In this article, we will take a closer look at what acetoacetate is and its importance for ketosis and the ketogenic diet from the following perspectives:

 Acetoacetate — The First Ketone Our Body Produces

-For most of us, the primary source of fuel for the body is glucose.
+When we eat a carb-rich diet, our primary fuel source is glucose.
 It can be burned so quickly and is so readily available from the food we eat that many of us default to using glucose for energy.

-However, if the diet is not providing enough carbs, such as when someone is fasting or on a ketogenic diet, the body will rely on two metabolic processes pick up the slack: (1) the cells throughout the body will start using more fat for fuel and (2) the liver will ramp up a process known as ketogenesis.
+However, if the diet is not providing enough carbs, such as when someone is fasting or on a ketogenic diet, the body will rely on two metabolic processes to pick up the slack: (1) the cells will burn more fat for fuel and (2) the liver will ramp up a process known as ketogenesis.

 During ketogenesis, the liver converts fatty acids (and some amino acids) into ketones.
-More specifically, two acetyl-coas — energy shuttling molecules of energy metabolism — are “joined” to form the first ketone body, acetoacetate.
+The first one produced is acetoacetate, which is made from two acetyl CoA molecules — energy shuttling compounds of energy metabolism — that are “joined” together.

-Once acetoacetate is created, it will have one of three fate: (1) It’ll be sent off to other cells and used as fuel, (2) it’ll be converted into a more energy efficient ketone body called BHB and used as energy throughout the body, or (3) it will spontaneously react to create acetone (which is excreted — typically through the breath — and is not used for energy).
+Once acetoacetate is produced, it will have one of three fates: (1) It’ll be sent off to other cells and used as fuel, (2) it’ll be converted into a more energy-efficient ketone body called BHB and used as energy throughout the body, or (3) it will spontaneously react to create acetone (which is excreted — typically through the breath — and is not used for energy).

-Now you know the basic mechanisms behind ketone production, but one question still remains: Why does our body waste precious energy producing ketones, if it can just burn fat?
+Now you know the basic mechanisms behind ketone production, but one question remains: Why does our body waste precious energy producing ketones if it can just burn fat?